liferay/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/03-liferay-clustering.markdown

 +$$$

-**Note:** This chapter documents a Liferay-specific cluster configuration, without getting into specific implementations of third party software, such as Java EE application servers, HTTP servers, and load balancers.
-Please consult your documentation for those components of your cluster for specific details of those components.
-Before configuring Liferay in a cluster configuration, make sure your OS is not defining the hostname of your box to the local network at 127.0.0.1.
+**Note:** This article documents a Liferay-specific cluster configuration without getting into specific implementations of third party software, such as Java EE application servers, HTTP servers, and load balancers.
+Please consult your documentation for those components of your cluster to configure those components.
+Before creating a @product@ cluster, make sure your OS is not defining the hostname of your box to the local network at 127.0.0.1.

 $$$

-We'll discuss each of the points above one by one to present a clear picture of how to cluster Liferay.
+Each step defined above is covered below to give you a step by step process for creating your cluster.

 ## 1. All Nodes Should Point to the Same Liferay Database [](id=all-nodes-should-point-to-the-same-liferay-database)

-Each node should have a data source that points to one Liferay database (or a database cluster) that all the nodes will share.
-This means, of course, Liferay cannot (and should not) use the embedded HSQL database that is shipped with the bundles (but you already knew that, right?).
-And, of course, the database server should be on a separate system from the server which is running Liferay.
+Each node should have a data source that points to one @product@ database (or a database cluster) that all the nodes will share.
+This means, of course,
+@product@ cannot (and should not) use the embedded HSQL database that is shipped with the bundles (but you already knew that, right?).
+And, of course, the database server should be on a separate system from the server which is running

-+$$$

-**Checkpoint**: To test if the separation is working well, execute the following steps:

-1. Start both Tomcats (Nodes 1 and 2) sequentially.
-2. Log in and add a portlet (e.g. Hello Velocity) to Node 1.
-3. On Node 2, refresh the page.
-Portlet appears!
-4. Repeat test with reversed roles!

-$$$
+@product@.

 You can also use a read-writer database configuration to optimize your database configuration.